Ising Disks: Topology Preserving Glauber Dynamics: Planar Clumps

 Then $\bs Z$ is a clump. \end{lemma}

-\begin{proof} Note that there cannot be a cube in $\bs Z$ that share a 1-dimensional face (edge) with any of the cubes of the Human, because this would mean that there is a loop in $\bs X$ starting at $X_9$ and ending at $X_2$, and the interior of this loop would include at least one of the empty locations (denoted with crosses in Figure~\ref{configaenum}-iv), which would contradict with Lemma~\ref{lsubsetx}.
-Furthermore, $|\bs Z|$ cannot share a single point with the Human since this would make the intersection an irregular point (see Figure~\ref{irregpiclabel} left hand side), contradicting that $\bs X$ is a clump.
-Therefore we conclude $\bs Z$ does not have any irregular points.
-That $|\bs Z|$ is contractible follows from the fact that $|\bs X|$ is contractible. \end{proof}
+\begin{proof} Note that there cannot be a cube in $\bs Z$ that share a 1-dimensional face (edge) with any of the cubes of the Human, because this would mean that there is a loop in $\bs X$ starting at $X_9$ and ending at $X_2$, and the inland of this loop would include at least one of the empty locations (denoted with crosses in Figure~\ref{configaenum}-iv), which would contradict with Lemma~\ref{lsubsetx}.
+Furthermore, cubes of $\bs Z$ cannot share a 0-dimensional face (point) with the cubes of the human since this would make the intersection an irregular point (see Figure~\ref{irregpiclabel} left hand side), contradicting that $\bs X$ is a clump.
+Therefore $|\bs Z|\cap |X_i|= \varnothing$ for all $1\leq i\leq 16$, and $\mc N_{\bs Z}(Z)=N_{\bs X}(Z)$ for all $Z\in\bs Z$, which together with Lemma~\ref{regiffneighlem} and that $\bs X$ is a clump proves that $\bs Z$ is regular.